My Diwali Memories of Dad and my bonding with him over food!

 In the past 10 months I have realized that in spite of the fact that dad was never the cook at home, he was the person I ganged up with when I wanted to eat something special.
 He was the person I would call when I wanted that kulcha chola home by the time I reach home after a flight.
 He was the one I nudged when I wanted someone to send me that Kaju Katli from Delhi.
 And funnily, I also realized that he used to lean on us too for food.
 He woud tell mom, mona wants to eat bread roll when he would be craving for some.
 The past 10 months have been many such realizations and the past month of holidays & festivals intensified beyond my imagination.

 To the million things he would make mum cook because he was fasting during navratra.
 To the jalebi he would bring home every year after Ravan Dahan.
 To that chaana dal pulao he would love with the imi ki chutney for Diwali dinner.
-Or even those sweet patasha and sugar toys he insisted that we buy for Diwali pooja.
+Or even those sweet patasha and sugar toys, he insisted that we buy for Diwali pooja.
 Each moment, each day was spent eating my way through my memories.
 Eating my way through grief.
+Through my Diwali memories.